Glimakra-Webbutvecklare-2020/canvas-my-paint-colab/README.md

-# My Collab Paint Walk through
+# TUTORIAL: Canvas My Paint Colab

 This tutorial is going to build on the what we have learnt about websockets and canvas to create a simple collaborative paint canvas.